-How the Pretenders Roared to Life With Their Self-Titled Debut
+How the Pretenders Roared to Life With a Career-Making Debut

 Few artists who came out of the British New Wave mixed credibility with commercial success as well as the Pretenders.
 Their remarkable self-titled debut arrived in the U.S. on Jan.
 19, 1980.

-It wasn’t until her 1978 demo tape wound up in the hands of Dave Hill at Real Records that things began to take shape.
-Over the next few months she met Pete Farndon (bass), James Honeyman-Scott (guitar) and Martin Chambers (drums), and the foursome took their name from the Platters 1955 hit "The Great Pretender."
+A 1978 demo tape finally wound up in the hands of Dave Hill at Real Records and things began to take shape.
+Over the next few months she met Pete Farndon (bass), James Honeyman-Scott (guitar) and Martin Chambers (drums), and the foursome took their name from the Platters' 1955 hit "The Great Pretender."

 Unlike most of her contemporaries, Hynde wasn’t afraid to be vulnerable on "Private Life" and "Kid," the latter of which featured a wonderful solo from Honeyman-Scott, whose contributions to the album cannot be overstated.
-And then there was "Brass in Pocket," the hit single that helped push the album into the Top 10.
+And then there was "Brass in Pocket," the hit single that helped push this debut into the Top 10.
 Pretenders was quickly certified gold and went platinum two years later.

 A year after their second album, 1981’s solid Pretenders II, Farndon was fired due to his drug use.
 Two days later, on June 16, 1982, Honeyman-Scott was found dead of a cocaine overdose.
 Hynde and Chambers, with replacements in tow, would rebound with Learning to Crawl, the only other Pretenders album as consistently brilliant as their debut.